revoconner/backblaze-exclusion-manager/README.md

 ## Disclaimers
 1. Backblaze logo is a trademark of the Backblaze, Inc.
+2. Not affliated with Backblaze or Backblaze, Inc.
-2. Run as administrator to avoid problems.
+3. Run as administrator to avoid problems.
+(Optional)
-3. Always a good idea to create backups of the default xml list before making any edits.
+4. Always a good idea to create backups of the default xml list before making any edits.
+5. Created for Windows and tested on Windows.
+I do not recommend using the python script to run this program on a mac, unless specifically modified to be used on mac.